 12-02-1946 – 07-15-1997 Gianni Versace – Born in Reggio Calabria, Italy.
 He was an Italian fashion designer and founder of Versace, an international fashion house.
 Versace also designed costumes for the theatre and films.
 Openly gay, Versace and his partner Antonio D’Amico were regulars of the international party scene.
 He was murdered at the age of 50 by Andrew Cunanan outside his Miami Beach home.

 12-02-1987 Samuel Greisman – Place of birth unknown.
-He is the out gay son of Sally Fields.
+He is the gay son of Sally Fields and is publicly out.
 He attended NYU.
 In 2012 he introduced and presented his mother, Sally Field, HRC’s Ally for Equality Award.
 Greisman is a film director.